 Copelouzos Group plays a leading role in the Greek market and consists of various companies which are active in the most important business sectors in Greece and internationally.

 The Group’s core business areas are electricity production and trading, including renewable energy (wind and solar parks, hydroelectric plants), infrastructure projects and concessions, real estate, facility management, out-of-home advertising, exhibition and congress centers and construction and project management for large-scale projects.

-Copelouzos Group has joint ventures with global groups such as Fraport AG, the Russian Gazprom, the Italian ENEL, the Bulgarian Electricity Company NEK EAD, the Chinese China Energy, the Italian Snam, the Spanish Enagás and the Belgian Fluxys, among others.
+Copelouzos Group has joint ventures with global groups such as Fraport AG, the Italian ENEL, the Bulgarian Electricity Company NEK EAD, the Chinese China Energy, the Italian Snam, the Spanish Enagás, Belgian Fluxys among others.

 Within the airport business, the Group, apart from the 14 Greek regional airports, participates in the Athens International Airport - being the only Greek private company involved in this activity.

 Marguerite, the 2020 European Fund for Energy, Climate Change and Infrastructure (“Marguerite I”), was established in 2010 with the backing of six major European public financial institutions and the European Commission, with EUR710m of commitments, to make capital-intensive infrastructure investments within the EU.